 5) Optional: John decides to sell the site down the line for $100,000+ and because it earns enough every month to justify that, he easily finds a buyer and earns himself a nice income!
 He can also choose to keep the site and continue earning that way.

-Want to get started with digital real estate?
+Want to get started with a digital real estate program?
 Why Wealthy Affiliate is the best place to start:

 Everything I know about digital real estate and actually creating my own profitable properties, as well as many of the examples I gave you in this article all have come from using the training found in Wealthy Affiliate.